CigarsSmoker/Clone/The-popup-panel.md

 Again, keep in mind that rules from broader scopes propagate to narrower scopes, so for some it might be convenient to set an _allow_ rule in the global scope for a base domain they completely trust, for example this is convenient for content delivery network ("CDN") which use is widespread: `* jquery.com * allow` (but really this is a matter of opinion, many will argue that it is not good to wholly allow even such popular CDN: in the end, it's your choice).

 The _1st-party_ row is a special row used to assign default rules to whatever is 1st-party to the current site.
-Typically the rules for 1st-party are set in the global scope -- it's a bit weird to set a _1st-party_ rule in a narrower scope, but it is possible after all, so you deal with this as you wish.
+Typically the rules for 1st-party are set in the global scope -- it's a bit weird to set a _1st-party_ rule in a narrower scope, but it is possible after all.

 Given a rule `source destination type action`, the destination row controls the `destination` part of that rule, and the `type` is set to `*` -- meaning "all resources" from that destination will be affected by the rule.